 The Simmrin Law Group Can Represent You Against Weapons Charges in California

-If you or a loved one is charged with a crime related to concealing a weapon or have any additional questions about obtaining a CCW, we invite you to contact us at Simmrin Law Group.
-We can provide you with a free consultation with one of our qualified criminal defense attorneys who can help you navigate state laws and the application process.
+If you or a loved one is charged with a crime related to concealing a weapon or have any additional questions about obtaining a concealed weapons permit, we invite you to contact Simmrin Law Group.

 Call or text (310) 896-2723 or complete a Free Case Evaluation form